iterative/dvc.org/static/docs/commands-reference/remove.md

 Remove data file or data directory.

-This command safely removes data files or stage outputs that are under DVC control from your *workspace*.
+This command safely removes data files or stage outputs that are tracked by DVC from your *workspace*.
 It takes a `.dvc` file and removes all outputs and optionally removes the file itself.

 Note, it *does not* remove files from the local cache or remote storage.
 However, remember to run `dvc push` to save the files you actually want to use in the